Dragon of the Lost Sea: Plot summary

 At Weeping Mountain, they manage to fight their way past various opponents to reach a cavern where they summon Civet, who manages to capture them both despite having used up a great deal of her magic by having destroyed the blue pebble.
 As she is about to kill Shimmer, Thorn is able to convince her to allow him to prepare a meal for her because all her paper servants have been destroyed.
 During the meal, Civet reveals her past, which Shimmer was previously unaware of.
 She was a teenager from River Glen who was demanded as a bride by the King Within the River, a powerful magical being who could have destroyed River Glen at will.
 Her body was preserved as it was at the time of her death by drowning to join her husband, but she resented her marriage because the King was hideous and kept her sequestered in his palace.
 It took her a thousand years to learn enough magic from him to be able to turn him into a stone and escape, by which time River Glen had been transformed from a village into a prosperous, industrial city which had grown wealthy from its trade with the dragons of the Inland Sea.
 Wanting revenge against both the dragons and River Glen led Civet to seal up the waters of the Inland Sea and use them to punish River Glen.

 After she finishes her story, Thorn manages to disable Civet with Monkey's hair that he had planted in her noodles, which turns into a chain that gets into her stomach.
 After Shimmer is freed, she tries to kill Civet but cannot, because her perception of her has changed, making her realize that they are both alike in that they have lost their former homes.
 However the spell on Monkey's hair cannot be undone, leaving Civet paralyzed.
 Shimmer decides that the chain disabling Civet can be removed for any help she can give in restoring the Lost Sea, but she will need to journey to the dragon kingdoms in search of Monkey or a powerful mage.
 Thorn is determined to go with her, after which the two acknowledge their partnership and informally "adopt" each other before setting off.

 Reception

 Dragon of the Lost Sea was positively received and has been used as a teaching tool.
-Booklist said of it, "Dramatic tension stays high.
-Weaves Chinese legend into an exciting tapestry of myth and folklore."
+Booklist said that "dramatic tension stays high.
+Weaves Chinese legend into an exciting tapestry of myth and folklore".
 It was one of the American Library Association's Notable Children's Books of 1982 and was named as one of the 100 Favorite Paperbacks of 1989 by the International Reading Association and Children's Book Council.
 It made the William Allen White Children's Book Award Master List for 1984–1985, but did not win the William Allen White Children's Book Award for 1985.